Norface-EUINACTION/ParlEE_Classification/inference/Readme.md

 2. Similarly, to run CAP classifier, run './cap_predict_spain.sh'.
 You can create similar bash scripts for each country for CAP classifier.

-3. Both the EU and CAP bash files are same and only take difference parameters.
+3. Both the EU and CAP bash files are same and only take different parameters.
 In the below script, changing `eu_related` to `cap` will run the CAP classifier. `country` is for which country you want to run. `model_name_or_path` requires path of the model.
 You can adjust `per_device_eval_batch_size` according to your GPU.
 The results will be stored in the `output_dir` you specify with index as the main identifier.